 Complex Analysis, Elias M. Stein, Rami Shakarchi

 A very lucid introduction to the topic, I like the selection of exercises and the presentation.
-Unlike Fourier analysis however, there are other good books on the subject.
+There are many other good books on the subject.
 Another one that is more accessible is this one:

 Complex Analysis, Joseph Bak, Donald J. Newman